dhewm/dhewm3/neo/mods/README.md

 dhewm3.
 Otherwise you'll have to use the same Doom 3 version as the available game library.
 Fortunately you have two choices:

-- For a Linux 32-bit mod, build dhewm3 with the X86 option turned on.
+- For a Linux 32-bit mod, get the latest official Linux patch (which includes binaries) and use 32-bit compatibility.
+You'll also need appropiate libraries installed.

-  If you don't have Linux, but an OS with binary compatibility such as FreeBSD, you can still run it (but building is not immediate).
+- For a Windows 32-bit mod, get the latest official patch for Windows (which includes binaries) and run it with Wine.
+You won't need additional libraries.

-- For a Windows 32-bit mod, you can cross-compile it (see main readme) and run it with Wine.
-Alternatively you can download a binary.
-In any case, make sure it's for 32-bit.
+*Note*: apparently the cross-compiled binaries for Windows are incompatible with the original SDK, that's why the official build is required for these.